Navvyaa/Crypt/README.md

 # CrypTracker

 A real-time cryptocurrency tracker built that leverages **Binance's WebSocket API** for lightning-fast updates.
-View live prices, interactive charts, and track your favorite crypto assets all in one place.
+View live prices  and track your favorite crypto assets all in one place.

 ---